Significant Emotional Events are Painful

 It felt like my values would change, as well as the priority I placed on my values.

-What also struck me, was that even though my own Significant Emotional Event was very personal for me, I could see more clearly how Significant Emotional Events could affect others.
+What also struck me, was that even though my own event was very personal for me, I could see more clearly how Significant Emotional Events could affect others.

 Two months earlier, I was so focused on my work.
 There was also the preparations for getting ready to celebrate Ad Florem’s 3rd birthday.